 About Justin

-For those interested in gaining insights into Justin's workplace behavior, he has provided his DiSC report.
+For those interested in gaining insights into Justin's workplace behavior, he has provided his DISC report, underlining his commitment to effective collaboration and communication in professional settings.

 Excerpt below taken from report: